FAQs - OS Capital Investments

 How to decide which mutual funds I should invest in?

 You should talk to one of our sales representatives and brief them about your needs as to why you are investing in the mutual funds.
-After familiarizing yourself with the many funds offered by OS Commodities, he or she will assess your situation and advise you on the most appropriate fund, or funds, to help you reach your financial objectives.
+After familiarizing yourself with the many funds offered by OS Capital Investments, he or she will assess your situation and advise you on the most appropriate fund, or funds, to help you reach your financial objectives.

 A “Prospectus” or a “Offering Document” is a legal document that is required, filed, and approved by the Securities & Exchange Commission of Pakistan (SECP) giving details about an investment offering to the public.
 The document provides a wealth of pertinent information regarding the investment security or mutual fund, which can assist potential investors in making more informed investment decisions.